Openprovider General Terms and Conditions

 Article 7.
 Service: Domain names

 - Openprovider registers domain names in its capacity as official registrar.
 As regards the issue and administration of domains, Openprovider merely acts as an intermediary between the Client and the registry, or any other organisation/company responsible for administering the central database.
-Openprovider does not have any influence on the domain name distribution process.
+Openprovider does not have any influence on the domain name distribution process or selection of the domain names by the Clients.
 In view of the fact that third-party rights may be involved, Openprovider is not obliged to guarantee the continuity or existence of any registered domain.

-- The Client declares that the domain name and/or use of the domain will not undermine or violate the rights of any third party, and guarantees that there are no impediments to registration of the domain name.
+- The Client declares that the domain name and/or use of the domain will not undermine or violate the rights of any third party including but not limited to trade mark rights and intellectual property rights, and guarantees that there are no impediments to registration of the domain name.

 - If Openprovider registers a domain name on behalf of the Client, Openprovider will honour requests from the Client with respect to moving, transferring or terminating this domain name.